Fan Expo Denver

-Fan Expo Denver (previously Denver Pop Culture Con and Denver Comic Con) is a speculative fiction fan convention held annually in Denver, Colorado, in the United States.
+Fan Expo Denver (previously Denver Pop Culture Con and Denver Comic Con) is a speculative fiction fan convention held annually in Denver, Colorado, United States.
 The event is a celebration of comics, books, movies, TV, gaming, and other pop culture.

 The non-profit organization, Pop Culture Classroom, founded the convention in 2012.
 After being acquired by Informa/Fan Expo in 2021, the convention was renamed Fan Expo Denver.

 History

 The inaugural convention was held June 15, 16, and 17 in 2012 with 27,700 people in attendance.
-Founded as Denver Comic Con, the convention was created as a program for the educational organization, Pop Culture Classroom (formally Comic Book Classroom), and funded the nonprofit’s year-round efforts.
+Founded as Denver Comic Con, the convention was created as a program for the educational organization, Pop Culture Classroom (formally Comic Book Classroom), and funded the nonprofit's year-round efforts.

 In 2015, attendance at the event exceeded 100,000, making it one of the largest fan conventions in the United States.

-In 2019, the convention’s name was changed to Denver Pop Culture Con in response to the San Diego Comic-Con lawsuit.
+In 2019, the convention's name was changed to Denver Pop Culture Con in response to a lawsuit from San Diego Comic-Con.

 Pop Culture Classroom organized and ran the convention from 2012 to 2019.
 The event was canceled in 2020 due to the COVID-19 pandemic.

 In March 2021, Fan Expo HQ acquired the convention from Pop Culture Classroom and renamed the event Fan Expo Denver.
 Pop Culture Classroom will remain a part of the event as its featured charity and by providing educational programs.